dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3662: Public interests may conflict with corporate priorities.
+### T3662: Corporations' interests can conflict with public well-being.

 |Support|
 |---|